rihno123/wp_xaman_login/README.md

 ## Note

-The plugin is configured to operate on the testnet.
+The plugin is configured to operate on the Testnet.